Location: Assiniboine Park Zoo

 - There are increasing concerns over the means of acquisition of the Zoo’s polar bears through the almost routine transfer of captured orphaned or abandoned cubs from Churchill to the Zoo.
 An alternative to be explored would be to have a holding and rehabilitation facility in Churchill with the aim of releasing the cubs back into the wild once they are deemed able to fend for themselves.

 - The facilities at Assiniboine Park are undoubtedly some of the best and most modern in the world.
-However, the space provided for the bears is inadequate (although it meets the Manitoba Standard).
-We suggest a minimum of at least 8,000 square metres (2 acres) per animal.
+The space provided for the bears meets the Manitoba Standards.

-- Whilst no captive breeding programme is yet in place this has not been ruled out for the future.
+- While no captive breeding programme is in place this has not been ruled out for the future.

 We do not at present have reliable information on the feeding, exercise, medical and enrichment regimes at Assiniboine Park.